High Availability for Slave Shards

 Database size - It is easier and more efficient to move slave shards of smaller databases.

-Database UID - The slave shards of databases with a higher UID is moved first.
+Database UID - The slave shards of databases with a higher UID are moved first.

 Both the cluster and the database have cooldown periods.
 After node failure, the cluster cooldown period prevents another slave migration due to another node failure for any databases in the cluster until the cooldown period ends (Default: 1 hour).